vndly/designpatterns/src/structural/facade/README.md

 Facade Pattern
 ==============

-The facade pattern is a design pattern that provides a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use.
+The facade pattern is a design pattern which provides a unified interface to a set of interfaces in a subsystem.
+The pattern defines a higher-level interface that makes the subsystem easier to use.